 - Make them welcome and make them feel like they're a part of the team.

-- Set challenging goals that can be achieved.
-Set S.M.A.R.T. goals.
+- Set challenging goals that can be achieved, such as SMART goals.

 - Be a leader, not just a manager.

-Once you've hired the best employees (and have challenged and motivated them, don't ignore employees.
-The same attention you paid to work assignments, to employee satisfaction, to being a part of a team needs to continue.
+Once you've hired the best employees (and have challenged and motivated them), don't ignore them.
+The same attention you paid to work assignments, employee satisfaction, and being a part of a team needs to continue.
 As soon as you slack off, employee satisfaction and motivation decreases, employees become disenchanted and quit.
 You've only succeeded in contributing to the "employee turnover" statistic you were trying to avoid.